Using the Raspberry Pi as a home web server

 A Raspberry Pi web server can be accessed from any web browser connected to a LAN.
 This is a sample main page of my own home automation web server.

-Almost anything that can be hosted on a regular web server can also be hosted on a Raspberry Pi web server.
-Home web servers can be very handy for learning, home automation projects and website development and testing purposes.
+Almost anything that can be hosted on a regular web server can also be hosted on a Raspberry Pi web server — including a WordPress website.
+Home web servers can be useful for learning, home automation projects and website development and testing purposes.

-• Fully installed Raspberry Pi with the latest version of Raspbian
+• Fully installed Raspberry Pi with the latest version of the Raspberry Pi OS.
+We used

 • An active Ethernet or Wi-Fi connection to a local network with access to the internet